 How to Buy Jicama

 It is often found in the root veggie area of many supermarkets, and generally doesn't seem to be seasonal, but is not always available depending on your geographic area.
-I have also found it in latin grocery stores.
+I have also found it in Latin grocery stores.

 Be sure to buy smaller sized jicama, as they are younger and sweeter, especially more important for a smoothie.

-Lemon Smoothie Jackfruit Recipe
+Other Veggie Smoothie RecipesCauliflower Smoothie Lemon Smoothie Jackfruit Recipe

-Cashew Cream Chocolate Jicama Smoothie
+Chocolate Jicama Smoothie

 - 1 cup jicama peeled, diced and boiled until soft

-- 1 cup nut milk
+- 1 cup dairy freemilk

-- 1 tbsp cacao powder
+- 1 tablespoon cocoa powder

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 Make Jicama Smoothie